 Debt instruments that do not meet the criteria for amortised cost or financial assets at fair value through other comprehensive income are measured at fair value through profit or loss.
-A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss and is not part of a hedging relationship is recognised in profit or loss and presented net in the consolidated statements of profit or loss within other income and gains in the period in which it arises.
+A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss and is not part of a hedging relationship is recognised in profit or loss and presented net in the combined statement of profit or loss and other comprehensive income within other income and gains in the period in which it arises.
 Interest income from these financial assets is included in other income and gains.